-At Root Cause, she builds relationships with foundations, nonprofit organizations, businesses, schools, and government agencies.
-She forms and strengthens partnerships so that more individuals and families have access to and participate in quality programs and services.
+Allison is a leader in health policy, health philanthropy, and strategic investment.
+She works with foundations, nonprofit organizations, businesses, schools, and government agencies on building and managing strategic collaborations so that more individuals and families have access to and participate in quality programs and services.

-She currently serves as an adjunct professor at Boston College Graduate School of Social Work and Northeastern University Bouve College of Health Sciences, where she teaches courses on the American healthcare system, health and mental health policy, and discrimination and health.
+She currently is an associate teaching professor at Northeastern University Bouve College of Health Sciences, where she teaches courses on the American healthcare system, and discrimination and health, and communications for health professions.

 Previously, Allison has worked in government, philanthropy, and advocacy roles.
 As Senior Director of Health and Wellness at The Boston Foundation, she focused on lowering rates of obesity in Boston and Massachusetts.
 She led the Foundation’s strategy to improve healthy outcomes for people by balancing healthcare spending and expenses, increasing access to primary care, and addressing social determinants of health.